-Be aware that it is no longer necessary to register your copyright
+It is not necessary to register your copyright

 with the U.S. Copyright Office.
 Copyright protection begins the moment

-an original work is fixed in tangible form and extends to unpublished
+an original work is fixed in tangible form.

 There are, however, some reasons you may want to register your copyright: